 Facial dermatitis can be stubborn to treat in Persians and Exotic breeds.

-6) Skin and Fur Problems in Flat-Faced Cats
+Skin and Fur Problems

-- Exposure Keratopathy – Because the eyes protrude, the cornea (the film on the front of the eye) is more vulnerable to dust, pollen, and other irritants.
-Cats with protruding eyes also have decreased sensitivity so they don’t always realize if something is irritating their eyes.
+- Exposure keratopathy – Because the eyes protrude, the cornea (the film on the front of the eye) is more vulnerable to dust, pollen, and other irritants.
+Cats with protruding eyes also have decreased sensitivity, so they don’t always realize if something is irritating their eyes.
 Once the cornea has become irritated, this can lead to eye damage and ulceration.

-- Nasal Fold Trichiasis – This is when the skin folds on the nose rub against the cornea.
+- Nasal fold trichiasis – This is when the skin folds on the nose rub against the cornea.

 Does my Persian Cat Have Eye Problems?

 The above eye conditions can cause irreversible damage, so you should know how to spot the signs.
-Symptoms include:

-- Squinting and sensitive to light
+- Squinting and sensitivity to light

 - Blinking but not being able to close eyes completely